After the escrow process, it’s time to plan for common contingency clauses.

 Issues with pests, roofs, and other inspection reports can require renegotiation, credits, and even escrow holdbacks to keep the deal moving forward.
 If needed, talk to your loan officer to order any of these to properly prepare for any issues.

-With contingency clauses removed and reports reviewed, its finally closing time.
-We have all the details on closing in our next post
+With contingency clauses removed and reports reviewed, it’s finally closing time.
+We have all the details on closing in our next post.

 Wherever you are in your purchasing journey, the team at Fremont Bank is ready to help.